gewarren/Docs-1/aspnet/visual-studio/overview/2017/creating-web-projects-in-visual-studio.md

 ### No Authentication

-If you select **No Authentication**, the sample application will contain no web pages for logging in, no UI indicating who is logged in, no entity classes for a membership database, and no connection string for a membership database.
+If you select **No Authentication**, the sample application contains no web pages for logging in, no user interface elements that show who's logged in, no entity classes for a membership database, and no connection string for a membership database.

 <a id="indauth"></a>
 ### Individual User Accounts

-If you select **Individual User Accounts**, the sample application will be configured to use ASP.NET Identity (formerly known as ASP.NET membership) for user authentication.
+If you select **Individual User Accounts**, the sample application is configured to use ASP.NET Identity (formerly known as ASP.NET membership) for user authentication.
 ASP.NET Identity enables a user to register an account, by creating a username and password on the site or by signing in with social providers such as Facebook, Google, Microsoft Account, or Twitter.
 The default data store for user profiles in ASP.NET Identity is a SQL Server LocalDB database, which you can deploy to SQL Server or Azure SQL Database for the production site.

 In Visual Studio 2013 these features are the same as in Visual Studio 2012, but the underlying code for the ASP.NET membership system has been rewritten.
 Advantages of the new code base include the following: